ss-369/GeminiRagAssistant---Document-Query-Application/README.md

 - **Agentic RAG**: Employs a more agent-like approach to RAG, potentially involving iterative retrieval, context analysis, and more complex reasoning to generate responses.
 (Note: Agentic RAG functionality may be under development or less fully featured than Self-RAG).

 ---
-This README provides a functional overview of the GeminiRagAssistant application.
-For detailed implementation, please refer to the source code in the respective Python files.